Fundamental quantum limits in optical metrology from rate-distortion theory: Quantum Limits on single-mode phase estimation and communication

+Consider the single-mode phase estimation scheme of Fig.~\ref{fig:1modephaseest}.
+As mentioned above the state of the output ensemble corresponding to the value $\phi$ is $\rho_\phi = \exp(-i\phi\hat{G}) \rho \exp(i \phi \hat{G})$ with $\hat{G} = f (\hat{N})$.
+If the average energy of the probe $\rho$ is less than or equal to $E$, the average energy of the output ensemble is also bounded by $E$.
+The unrestricted classical capacity $C(E)$ (in nats/use) of a single-mode noiseless channel under a mean energy constraint on the output ensemble is well known \cite{YO93} and is given by

+which is an increasing function of $E$.
+By `unrestricted', we mean that there is no constraint on the output ensemble of the modulation map other than that the ensemble has mean energy $E$, and that the POVM used on the output ensemble is arbitrary.
+In particular, the energy-constrained capacity $C_{\mr{ph}}(E)$ of the phase modulation scheme of Fig.~\ref{fig:1modephaseest} satisfies $C_{\mr{ph}}(E) \leq g(E)$.
+We can now apply the ITI \eqref{ITI} by taking the channel $\mathcal{C}$ of Fig.~\ref{fig:sensingscheme} to be realized by phase modulation as in Fig.~\ref{fig:1modephaseest} and taking $k=n=1$, $X =\Phi$, and $\check{\Phi}=Y$.
+Adopting the cyclic square error distortion measure \eqref{cyclicsqerror}, we apply the Shannon lower bound \eqref{DRSLB} to get (recall that the inverse of the rate-distortion function $D(\cdot)$ is a decreasing function of its argument):

+This lower bound on the CMSE is valid for arbitrary generators $\hat{G}=f\pars{\hat{N}}$ and has the form of a Heisenberg limit by virtue of its inverse quadratic dependence on $E$.
+Further, it depends on the prior distribution of the phase through its entropy power $Q_\Phi$.
+For linear modulation $\hat{G} =\hat{N}$, the above argument for Heisenberg-limit scaling was, in essence, given by Yuen in ref.~\cite{Yue92}, though specialized to a uniform prior and for the squared error distortion measure.
+It is also interesting to note that the above bound agrees with a different Bayesian bound of Hall and Wiseman \cite{HW12a} (see Eq.~(17) and the surrounding discussion therein) for a phase distribution uniformly distributed on an interval of length $L$ in $(-\pi, \pi]$, in which case $Q_\Phi = L^2/2\pi e$.
+It also agrees with another bound valid for a uniform prior distribution on $(-\pi, \pi]$ and derived using entropic uncertainty relations \cite{HBZ+12}.

-We consider the following general strategy for estimating a phase shift.
-An arbitrary pure probe state $\ketsi{\psi}$ on the Hilbert space $\cl{H}_{IS}$ of $M$ `signal' and $M'$ `idler' modes with average energy $N_S$ in the signal modes is prepared \cite{note}.
-The signal modes each undergo phase shifting by the unknown amount $\phi$ while the idler modes remain unaffected (see Fig.~2 for the $M=M'=1$ case) so that we have the output state
+For the important special case of linear phase estimation for which $f(\hat{N}) = \hat{N}$, consider the potentially more powerful \emph{ancilla-assisted parallel strategy} in which a joint probe state $\rho$ of $M$ `signal' modes ($S$) and an arbitrary `ancilla' system $A$ with a total average energy $E$ in the signal modes is prepared.
+The signal modes each undergo a phase shift $\phi$ while the ancilla modes remain unaffected so that we have the output state

 for